-Torrevieja has the reputation of being THE “boom town” of Spain and with a resident population that has now passed 100,000 (at one stage it rose by 50,000 in just 7 years!) it’s not difficult to see why it has this dubious claim to fame.
+Torrevieja has the reputation of being THE “boom town” of Spain and with a resident population that once passed 100,000 (at one stage it rose by 50,000 in just 7 years!) it’s not difficult to see why it has this dubious claim to fame.
 What is even more astonishing is that the majority of these new torrevejenses are expats – primarily Brits, Irish and Scandinavians.
 Moreover for a town of its size it must be one of the most cosmopolitan towns in the world.
 There are currently over 160 different nationalities registered on the local census and that number also keeps increasing.
 The latest big group to arrive en masse are the Russians and many shops now have signs in the Russian language as well as Russian-speaking staff.

 To cater for these residents and would-be residents, Torrevieja boasts no less than two excellent sites and forums.
 If you want to know anything about Torrevieja you should find all the information and more on: www.torrevieja.co.uk and www.torrevieja.com .

 There are literally dozens and dozens of clubs and associations and a very active social scene with many bars putting on quality music.
 In the town centre there are the new Municipal Theatre and Cultural Centres with many events every day.
 The town boasts one of the very first Foreign Residents’ Office in Spain.
 This office is specifically to deal with foreign residents’ queries re National Identity numbers, residence requirements, health matters and a thousand and one matters which are best dealt with in your native tongue and using familiar terminology!

 The local papers now all have online editions and you can keep up with all the news with www.costablanca-news.com (Costa Blanca News) and Round Town News in English.
 There are www.vikingposten.no and www.spaniaposten.com in Norwegian and www.costablancanachrichten.com in German.